 Representative Legal Matters

-Advising an international financial institution with regard to the alleged misuse of highly sensitive information by an individual formerly employed by the bank's DIFC entity.
+Advising an international financial institution with regards to the alleged misuse of highly sensitive information by an individual formerly employed by the bank's DIFC entity.

 - Scotland (2006)